Skip to main content

 • Each response maps to a single ContextRequest

-Optional auction result notification
+Optional result notification

-Auction Window and Timing
+Auction window and timing

 AIP uses a time-bounded auction window to ensure low latency and predictable outcomes.

-• The auction window is determined by the platform’s latency_budget_ms field in the PlatformRequest
+• The auction window is determined by the platform’s latency_budget_ms

 • If no latency_budget_ms is provided, the Operator uses a default fallback